zarusz/SlimMessageBus/src/Samples/README.md

 `https://localhost:56788/api/image/DSC3781.jpg/r/?w=120&h=80&mode=1`

 The thumbnail generation happens on the Worker.
-Because the image resizing is an CPU/memory intensive operation, the number of workers can be scaled out as load increases.
+Because the image resizing is an CPU/memory intensive operation, the number of workers can be scaled out as the load increases.

-The orignal images and produced thumbnails cache reside on disk in folder: `.\SlimMessageBus\src\Samples\Content\`
+The original images and produced thumbnails cache reside on disk in the folder: `.\SlimMessageBus\src\Samples\Content\`

 To obtain the original image use: